 Fear that some The Sims veteran devs were laid off

-Some of the remaining Maxis employees moved over to The Sims Mobile team, a familiar shuffle for EA.
-Many of the laid-off Maxis employees were longtime Sims veterans and highly involved in the Sims community.
+Some of the remaining Maxis employees moved over to The Sims Mobile team.
+A familiar shuffle for EA.
+Many of the laid-off Maxis employees were longtime Sims veterans.
+And also highly involved in the Sims community.
 The Sims Community is absolutely stunned and upset about the layoffs.
-Ready to boycott Sims mobile in an effort to save The Sims on PC.
+Some are even ready to boycott Sims mobile.
+In an effort to save The Sims on PC.

 However, EA has made no official statements on any of these rumors or why the layoffs occurred.
 Further, EA and The Sims 4 are planning announcements and maybe new gameplay at EA Play 2018.
-Hopefully, there is more news from EA soon and some indication of which studio could possibly develop The Sims 5.
+Hopefully, there is more news from EA soon.
+With some indication of which studio could possibly develop The Sims 5.

 The Sims 5 VR Capability

-The Sims is ultimately all about simulation and apparently, EA and Maxis realized that in their efforts to really tune The Sims 4 emotions and similar effects.
-So The Sims 5 VR capability seems like a given with games like VR Chat becoming popular.
-The Sims gamers love an open world feel like in The Sims 3 and The Sims 5 VR could enhance that feeling.
-Next-gen consoles like Xbox One X and PlayStation 5, as well as modern-day PCs.
+The Sims is ultimately all about simulation and apparently.
+EA and Maxis realized that in their efforts to really tune The Sims 4 emotions and similar effects.
+So The Sims 5 VR capability seems like a given.
+With games like VR Chat becoming popular.
+The Sims gamers love an open world feel like in The Sims 3.
+So The Sims 5 VR could enhance that feeling.
+Next-gen consoles like Xbox One X and PlayStation 5.
+As well as modern-day PCs.
 Could really bring The Sims 5 to life in virtual reality.
 Things don’t have to get quite as weird as Second Life.
 But Sims fans would love to interact with each other in-game and online.
 So VR could be a really good way to integrate that feature.

-VR technology is still fairly new and while it improves regularly VR still has a long way to go.
-For now, that causes some hilarious entertainment like that of the VR Dating Show.
-However, The Sims fans like quality and there is no point in implementing VR into The Sims 5 before its ready.
+VR technology is still fairly new.
+While it improves regularly VR still has a long way to go.
+For now, that causes some hilarious entertainment.
+For example that of the VR Dating Show.
+However, The Sims fans like quality.
+So there is no point in implementing VR into The Sims 5 before its ready.
 EA CEO Andrew Wilson stated VR was an “unbelievable innovation”.
 But that it was “a couple of years before it is a mass market opportunity”.
-Further, in 2017 EA posted a press release on Reddit teasing “Are you ready to live in The Sims world?” then promptly removed.
+Further, in 2017 EA posted a press release on Reddit teasing.
+“Are you ready to live in The Sims world?” then promptly removed.

 Do we really need VR in The Sims 5 though?

 In the end, The Sims 5 VR would be a cool feature.
-But VR should be a bit of fun and not a main feature of the game.
+But VR should be just a bit of fun.
+Rather than a main feature of the game.
 Permanent first-person in The Sims 5 might be a bit much and take away from other game features.
 It would certainly be detrimental to The Sims housing creators.